 Of course, not all CBD products are made the same.
 Be sure to read up on the CBD oil's product description and label as some formulations include other ingredients that steer the benefits of CBD in a certain direction.
 For example, you can find CBD for sleep with melatonin or chamomile to strengthen CBD's effects on the sleep-wake cycle.

 Does CBD Get You High?

-CBD is one of the main cannabinoids found in the cannabis plant.
-It’s possible to find both hemp and marijuana derived CBD oil products.
+CBD is one of the main cannabinoids found in the cannabis plant—both hemp and marijuana varieties.
 The compound CBD itself does not produce intoxicating effects.
 However, its counterpart, THC or tetrahydrocannabinol, concentrated in marijuana strains, does have psychoactive effects.

 Legal CBD oil products sold throughout the United States are harvested from industrial hemp crops that contain no more than 0.3% THC.
 This trace amount of THC is similar to the alcohol content you might find from kombucha.
 Yes, it contains THC, but it's not enough to get most people high.

 The Endocannabinoid System: Why THC Gets You High And CBD Doesn't

 CBD doesn't produce a "high" due to its particular interaction with our endocannabinoid system (ECS).